wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 2. It is useful to be able to use space while using the navigation arrows without having to release the layer hold to re-press the same key, especially when returning to the lower layer repeatedly.
 3. The Lower & Low layers are used for numbers and symbols.
 It is faster/easier to follow these layer presses by tapping space with the opposite hand instead of releasing and re-tapping the same key.
 4. Allows for setting tapping term much lower (0) on frequently used numbers and symbols layers since those are mapped to Esc and Enter respectively.
-By using Retro tap, the result is Lower (number) and Low (symbol) are more greedy than Enter presses and Escape presses, while the Space (and Tab) taps can be more greedy on the right side of the keyboard.
+By using Permissive Hold, the result is Lower (number) and Low (symbol) are more greedy than Enter presses and Escape presses, while the Space (and Tab) taps can be more greedy on the right side of the keyboard.
 5. Related, having enter key next to space is not ideal due to the chance of miss-tap resulting from the proximity; thus, tab joins space on right side, enter with escape on left.

 ## Reference

-### Amethyst & Rectangle
+### Rectangle

-Amethyst shortcuts are arranged on the Higher layer on the left-hand side on home row.
+Rectangle shortcuts are arranged on the Higher layer on the left-hand side on home row.
 Alternate shortcuts can be triggered using the mods on the home row on the right side within the Higher layer.
 Below is a map of the commands and mod presses.

 | **Mod** | `S` | `R`  | `H` | `N` |
 |--- | --- | --- | --- | ---|